MinhhQuangg/Azure_Hack_FE/README.md

 ## Connect with Backend to run the full app:
 ### [Backend Repository](https://github.com/MinhhQuangg/Azure_App_BE)
+- Follow the instructions in this repository to setup Backend.

+## Note
-**Note**: Ensure you have Node.js installed before running the commands.
+Ensure you have Node.js installed before running the commands.